Published on Mar 15, 2022

-How To Motivate Your Teenager To Do Better In School?
+How To Motivate Your Teenager To Do Better In School | fenced.ai

 Teenage is such a period in life where they can easily be demotivated or feel inferior to themselves.
 When teenagers see children of their age doing better than them, they start to feel insecure about themselves.

-One common mistake that teenagers do to improve their academic performance is continuously nagging children to study.
-Parents feel that nagging children to study all the time will motivate teenagers to perform well.
+One common mistake parents make to improve their academic performance is continuously nagging teens to study.
+Parents feel that nagging teens to learn will motivate teenagers to perform well.
 But it will discourage children from doing it.

-For instance, constantly telling your children things like "when I was of your age" or "Look, your friend has got A in all subjects" will reduce their motivation.
+For instance, constantly telling your children things like "when I was your age" or "Look, your friend has got A in all subjects" will reduce their motivation.

 Teenagers will start to take all your words as a comparison, and they will begin to feel incompetent about themselves.
 Instead of motivating them, nagging children about the same thing will make them rebellious.
-They will start to take every word of yours’ as an attack on them.
+They will start to take every word of yours as an attack on them.

-Set Routine For Children
+2. Set Routine for Children

 Routines are essential for anyone to keep on track and disciplined.
-Making a routine will manage your teen's life much easier.
+Making a routine will help manage your teen's life much easier.

 Try to set a limit on their Internet time.
-But it would be best if you made sure that your children are giving equal importance to their school works.
+But it would be best if you made sure that your children are giving equal importance to their school work.
 This is the reason for you to make a routine for your kids.